gmc-code/PC-Latex/docs/latex_maths/backtracking_1step/backtracking_1step_diagram_automated.rst

 Splitting the LaTeX and modifying it for python
 ---------------------------------------------------

-| The LaTeX from a single 1-step equation is used as a starting point, split into 2 and modified.
+| The LaTeX from a single 1-step equation is used as a starting point, split into two parts and modified to form 2 templates.
 | The Document template contains the preamble and the scaffold for the document.
 | The Diagram template contains the backtacking diagram LaTeX.